ChatSecure/ChatSecure-iOS/README.md

     $ git clone https://github.com/chrisballinger/ChatSecure-iOS.git
     $ cd ChatSecure-iOS/
     $ git submodule update --init --recursive
-    （if failed in XMPPramework, do: $ git rm --cached Submodules/XMPPFramework/ and: $ git submodule update --init --recursive)
+    （if you have problem in XMPPramework, do: $ git rm --cached Submodules/XMPPFramework/
+    	and: $ git submodule update --init --recursive)

     $ ./Submodules/OnionKit/build-libssl.sh --noverify
     $ ./Submodules/OnionKit/build-libevent.sh --noverify
-    $ ./Submodules/OnionKit/build-tor.sh --noverify (if failed, make sure you have automake installed or $ brew install automake)
+    $ bash ./Submodules/OnionKit/build-tor.sh --noverify
+     (if you have command not found problem, make sure you have automake installed, you can do: $ brew install automake. )
     $ ./Submodules/OTRKit/build-all.sh
     $ pod install

 Make your own version of environment-specific data.
 Make `OTRSecrets.m` file with blank API keys.